 On the other hand, I believe the evidence is overwhelming that fluoride builds and maintains strong, cavity-free teeth.
 The addition of this mineral to most public water supplies is credited with preventing tooth decay between 40 and 60 percent in both children and adults who live in fluoridated communities.
 Even seniors who live in these communities have less tooth decay and tooth loss.

 A trend that is working against the dental health gains made by adding fluoride to public water supplies is the increased use of bottled water.
 A rise in cavities among children reported in 1998 – after years of decline – may be due to consumption of bottled water, which typically contains minimal levels of fluoride.
 If your children drink bottled or filtered water, be sure they get supplemental fluoride (ask your dentist to prescribe the proper dosage).
+According to the U.S. Centers for Disease Control and Prevention (CDC) bottled water products labeled as de-ionized, purified, demineralized, or distilled have been treated in such a way that they contain no or only trace amounts of fluoride, unless they specifically list fluoride as an added ingredient.
 If you drink bottled or filtered water, be sure to use a toothpaste containing fluoride.
-Or, sip more tea; green or black , just hold the sugar.
+Or, sip more tea; green or black, just hold the sugar.

 Andrew Weil, M.D.